sahilrajput03/sahilrajput03/learn-deploy.md

       - You can open folders via double click.
       - You can open and save any file (editing PHP file is so awesome) with `ctrl+s` directly.
       - When uploading multiple files/folders via "File Manager" by drag and drop from "Finder", you'll be asked to "Contine" (skip) or "Replace" method for files with same name already existing for **ONLY ONCE** and the same decision will be applied to all files.
 [TESTED]
-  - ❤️ How to Set Up Remote MySQL Access in Hostinger Docs: [Click here](https://www.hostinger.com/support/1583546-how-to-set-up-remote-mysql-access-in-hostinger)
+  - ❤️ How to Set Up Remote MySQL Access in Hostinger Docs: [Click here](https://www.hostinger.com/support/1583546-how-to-set-up-remote-mysql-access-in-hostinger) [Tested]

 ## Managing live traffic handling in akamai or any other linux